sirisian/ecmascript-types/decoratorreplacement.md

-**There is no `source: string` field**, and the rationale records why a draft kept one and why that was wrong: source text is DERIVABLE from a token's span, so a separate field would be a second way to say one thing — two derivations that must agree, which is the failure this project has met more often than any other.
+**There is no `source: string` field**, and the rationale records why a draft kept one and why that was wrong: source text is DERIVABLE from a token's span, so a separate field would be a second way to say one thing â€” two derivations that must agree, which is the failure this project has met more often than any other.

 **(measured)** In the reference implementation, source text survives verbatim